 Outback Therapeutic Expeditions works with teens in crisis between the ages of 13 and 17 who have experienced issues such as learning difficulties, self-esteem issues, depression, and substance use, and does not work with extreme cases such as sex offenders, violent, gang-related, or actively suicidal teenagers.
 Every student’s application is reviewed by the clinical review board, and the group and therapist are chosen based on the presenting issues.

 We never have, nor ever will, adopt a “boot camp” style of treatment where we break teens in crisis down to build them up again.
 Instead, we practice building strong relationships of trust, and support your child through the process of change.
 This approach allows our highly skilled clinical team to utilize specific structures, assignments, and activities that help promote understanding and successful assessment of your child’s needs.

-At Outback, we have both a daily rate as well as a one-time enrollment fee of $2,500.
+At Outback, we have both a daily rate as well as a one-time enrollment fee of $3,750.
 To get current daily rate fees, please contact the Outback Admissions Office at 800-817-1899.
-There will also be a fee for a physical exam required upon admission, as well as a $50 gear shipment fee so we can send art projects and gear back to your home both during and after your child’s stay.

 Yes!
 We have made it possible for our students’ families to receive financing options for those who qualify.
 To see if you qualify, click here.
 For more information, please contact our admissions director to get details on applications and processing.
 Outback Provider Number: 003958